-Passenger rail primarily provides access to the Wellington City CBD by carrying large numbers29 of people along these critical corridors, particularly during peak periods when the roads along these routes are severely congested.
+Passenger rail provides key services along two main arterial corridors to and from the Wellington City CBD.
+Commuter services are provided from as far as Palmerston North and Masterton, with more frequent electrified services from Paraparaumu, Upper Hutt, Johnsonville and Melling.
+Passenger rail primarily provides access to the Wellington City CBD by carrying large numbers of people along these critical corridors, particularly during peak periods when the roads along these routes are severely congested.
 In the Wellington region, the average trip length by rail is around 25 km, compared with 7 km by bus.
 Hence, while rail accounts for a smaller proportion of trip numbers than buses, it accounts for 70% of passenger kilometres travelled in peak periods.